Diploma in Offshore & Sustainable Engineering (N42)

 What You Will Learn

 This module provides a foundation in electricity covering basic concepts of electrical circuits and the methods used to analyse them.
 The module emphasises the understanding of the basic electrical circuit laws (Ohm’s Law, Kirchhoff’s Voltage and Current Laws) and network theorems, and their application to electrical network analysis.
-Topics covered include fundamentals of electricity, network theorems, capacitance, electromagnetic induction and inductance.
+Topics covered include fundamentals of electricity, network theorems, capacitance, electromagnetic induction and inductance, AC waveform and transformer fundamentals.

 This module is designed to provide students with the fundamental skills in mathematics required to solve basic engineering problems.
 Topics are introduced in an order that is intended to keep abreast of the application requirements in engineering modules.
 The emphasis in each topic is on simple applications and problem solving.
 Topics include algebra, trigonometry, logarithms, plane analytic geometry, matrices and complex numbers.
 Throughout the module, there is appropriate use of a Computer Algebra System.

-This practice-oriented module equips students with basic knowledge and skills in computer programming using C language.
-The main topics include basic computer programming concepts, fundamentals of C programming including branching, loops, and functions.
+This practice-oriented module equips students with basic knowledge and skills in computer programming using a suitable high-level language.
+The main topics include basic computer programming concepts and fundamental programming constructs such as sequences, selection and repetition.

-^ Interdisciplinary Studies (IS) modules account for 13 credit units of the diploma curriculum.
+^Critical Core modules account for 13 credit units of the diploma curriculum.
 They include modules in communication, innovation and world issues, as well as an interdisciplinary project.
 By bringing students from diverse diplomas together, the interdisciplinary project fosters collaboration to explore and propose solutions for real-world problems.
-IS aims to develop students to be agile and self-directed learners, ready for the future workplace.
+NP aims to develop students to be agile and self-directed learners, ready for the future workplace.

 This module covers the fundamentals of engineering drawings utilised in vessel design and construction.
 Students will learn commands of the software, common drawing language and standards, drawing interpretation and key considerations in producing 2D drawings.
 Through the module, students will also produce engineering drawings of various disciplines, gain practical experience using AutoCAD, an industry-standard engineering drafting software, and learn about digital drawing management.

-^ Interdisciplinary Studies (IS) modules account for 13 credit units of the diploma curriculum.
+^Critical Core modules account for 13 credit units of the diploma curriculum.
 They include modules in communication, innovation and world issues, as well as an interdisciplinary project.
 By bringing students from diverse diplomas together, the interdisciplinary project fosters collaboration to explore and propose solutions for real-world problems.
-IS aims to develop students to be agile and self-directed learners, ready for the future workplace.
+NP aims to develop students to be agile and self-directed learners, ready for the future workplace.

 This module aims to equip students with a solid foundation in vessel hydrostatics, covering essential insights into intact stability, large angle stability, as well as trim and damage stability of vessels.
 Additionally, the principles and analysis of centroids, relating to areas, volumes, and mass, will be thoroughly explored for diverse types of floating platforms and vessels.